Tushar-ml/DarkNeuron/README.md

 This Function will be used to detect objects from video and Images.
 This Function has following features:<br>

- - **Real Time Detection** --> Play a Video on your laptop or Take real data from CCTV , and run the model , it will take your screen as an input and Detect objects in it.
  - **Web Cam Detection** --> It will Detect using webcams and can also be used by Mobile Phone Cameras ( see IPWebCam )
  - **Choose Class** --> You can choose your own prediction classes , means which object to predict which to not.
 For Example, on COCO dataset , it has 80 labels, then you should pass person to the function, it will detect only person, leave everthing else as it is.
- - **Tracking**: Multi Object Tracking with DeepSORT (Deep Simple Online Real Tracking)

  <b> Code Synatax:</b>